 The largest area in Venice, this neighbourhood is a destination worth exploring.
 In the west, you’ll uncover some of the best tourist sites and also be among the finest art, architecture and monuments.

 A popular tourist hotspot, San Polo has plenty to keep you occupied.
 With iconic sites such as the Rialto Bridge as well as several churches, there’s more than enough to see.
 Linger over a drink at the side of the canal, or check out the many shops.

 Climb aboard a gondola

-A visit to Venice is incomplete without a trip aboard a gondola.
+Venice city breaks are incomplete without a trip aboard a gondola.
 Take a punt down one of the world’s most iconic waterways and don’t forget your camera for all those photo-worthy views you’ll no doubt experience.

 Devour delicious seafood